anagmrebelo/Academy_Wordle/README.md

 **Process:** Use the feedback from previous guesses to eliminate possibilities and make educated guesses in subsequent attempts.

-**Winning:** If you guess the word correctly within five attempts, you win the game!
+**Winning:** If you guess the word correctly within six attempts, you win the game!

 ## Installation